vmoro1/multimat/README.md

-# Multimodal Learning for Materials
+# Multimodal Learning for Materials (MultiMat)
-This repository contains all source code needed in the article "Multimodal learning for Materials"
+This repository contains all source code needed in the article "Multimodal foundation models for material property prediction and discovery".

 ## Requirements
 ### Hardware Requirements